Have you been binge watching as much TV as I have lately? I think I might have a problem.

 Summer Camp Island is an incredibly whimsical and adorable show about cute kids enjoying a magical island run by witches.
 Monsters run the mail system and aliens built their cabins.
 Oh, and lets not forget the werewolves, ghosts, and talking pajamas.

-Although the show is geared toward younger kids, a lot of the humor appeals to adults, and I just can’t get enough of the way the show addresses adult problems such as understanding personal boundaries, navigating relationships, and dealing with depression, anxiety, and similar mental issues.
+Although the show is geared toward younger kids, a lot of the humor appeals to adults.
+I just can’t get enough of the way the show addresses adult problems.
+It covers understanding personal boundaries, navigating relationships, and dealing with depression, anxiety, and similar mental issues.

-Summer Camp Island currently has 4 seasons out on HBO Max with about 85 episodes in total.
-Although that sounds like a lot initially, each episode only runs for about 10 to 15 minutes, so you can easily binge watch the entire season in a weekend if you feel so inclined.
-Season 5 is set to release later this year as well, and it seems like it’s fairly well received, so you don’t have to worry about cancellation anytime soon.
+Summer Camp Island currently has 4 seasons to stream on HBO Max with about 85 episodes in total.
+Although that sounds like a lot initially, each episode only runs for about 10 to 15 minutes.
+You can easily binge watch the entire season in a weekend if you feel so inclined.
+Season 5 should release later this year as well.
+It seems fairly well received, so you don’t have to worry about cancellation anytime soon.

 2. Adventure Time